 Your doctor may also prescribe certain prescription weight loss medications in addition to healthy eating and exercise plans.
-Medications are usually prescribed only if other methods of weight loss have not worked, and if you have a BMI of 27 or more in addition to obesity-related health issues.
+Medications are usually prescribed only if other methods of weight loss haven’t worked and if you have a BMI of 27 or more in addition to obesity-related health issues.

 Prescription weight loss medications either prevent the absorption of fat or suppress appetite.
 These drugs can have unpleasant side effects.
 For example, the drug orlistat (Xenical) can lead to oily and frequent bowel movements, bowel urgency, and gas.
-Your doctor will monitor you closely while you are taking these medications.
+Your doctor will monitor you closely while you’re taking these medications.

-Weight loss surgery is not a quick fix.
-It is a major surgery and can have serious risks.
+Weight loss surgery isn’t a quick fix.
+It’s a major surgery and can have serious risks.
 After surgery, patients will need to change how they eat and how much they eat or risk getting sick.

 Candidates for weight loss surgery will have a BMI of 40 or more, or have a BMI of 35 to 39.9 along with serious obesity-related health problems.

 Patients will often have to lose weight prior to undergoing surgery.
-Additionally, they will normally undergo counseling to ensure that they are both emotionally prepared for this surgery and willing to make the necessary lifestyle changes that it will require.
+Additionally, they will normally undergo counseling to ensure that they’re both emotionally prepared for this surgery and willing to make the necessary lifestyle changes that it will require.